10 Things We Love About Lincoln Park

 Passersby with a keen eye will notice sculptures located around the park’s edge of some familiar characters: there’s the Tin Man, the Scarecrow, the Cowardly Lion, and of course, Dorothy and Toto.
 Yes, this park is named after that “Oz,” the one imagined by noted Chicago reporter and author L. Frank Baum.
 But it’s the 13-acre park’s recreation offerings — including an athletic field, tennis courts, basketball courts, and the aptly dubbed “Dorothy’s Playlot” children’s playground — that draws in nearby residents.

-With an undergraduate enrollment of nearly 15,000 students, DePaul has held the title of being the nation’s largest private Catholic university for over two decades.
+With an undergraduate enrollment of nearly 15,000 students, DePaul is the largest private, not-for-profit university in the Midwest.
 This growth has been expressed through a steady expansion of its Lincoln Park campus and the construction of architecturally notable new buildings for its theater and music schools.
-Known for its highly diverse student body and Vincentian values, the university adds a feeling of vibrancy and youthful enthusiasm to the already prestigious Lincoln Park neighborhood.
+Known for its highly diverse student body, the university adds a feeling of vibrancy and youthful enthusiasm to the already prestigious Lincoln Park neighborhood.

 Music and Theater Venues